aws/amazon-genomics-cli/site/content/en/docs/Concepts/accounts.md

 is possible but will require changes to the WES adapters of those engines.
 If you need this please file a [feature request](https://github.com/aws/amazon-genomics-cli/issues/new?labels=enhancement) with your use case
 {{% /alert %}}

+#### Using Private API Gateway endpoints

+When AGC creates API Gateway endpoints it will default to creating [`REGIONAL` endpoints](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-endpoint-types.html) with public DNS records.
+While the endpoints are secured by IAM, they can be called from anywhere.
+This is advantageous if your Amazon Genomics CLI client is installed on a computer that is not in the cloud, however, if you only intend to install the Amazon Genomics CLI client on compute instances in the cloud or having a private network route to the VPC you may want to use `PRIVATE` endpoints.
+You can enable this using the `--endpointType` flag.
+Once enabled any endpoints created will use this endpoint type.

+In addition, you may choose to use the `--enpointId` flag for setting the VPC endpoint ID for calls that are made to API Gateway.
+This can be useful when `--endpointTypeFlag` is set to PRIVATE and would only be useful with a predefined VPC declared using the `--vpc` flag.
+The endpoint must already exist in that VPC.

 ##### Security Considerations

 Although your infrastructure will be protected by security groups you should be aware that any manual modification of these may result in exposing your